lucky1945/NewConceptEnglish/新概念第二册-句型分析/新概念第二册-12-课文-12、36、60、84/Lesson 60 The future.md

         - she
         - will lead [predicate verb]
         - you [object]
-        - away from this place [adverbial of place]
+        - away from this place [place adverbial]
 - knowledge:
     - lead + sth.① + away + from + sth.②